howardchung/watchparty/README.md

 - Make sure you have an SSH key pair set up on the server (`id_rsa` in `~/.ssh` directory)
 - Add `DOCKER_VM_HOST=localhost` to your .env file (can substitute localhost for a public hostname)
 - Add `NODE_ENV=development` to .env to enable create-on-demand behavior for VMs
-- Configure Redis by adding `REDIS_URL` to your .env file (Redis is required for virtual browser management)
+- Configure Postgres by adding `DATABASE_URL` to your .env file (Postgres is required for virtual browser management)

 ### Room Persistence